JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 </div>

 The Kotlin code is turned into nearly the similar looking code in Swift.
 There are some small differences, so far.
+In Kotlin any `object` has the only one instance.
+Kotlin `object DemoObject` is turned to have a constructor in Swift and we use the `DemoDemoObject()` syntax to access it.
+All the time we have the same instance in Swift, so that `DemoDemoObject() === DemoDemoObject()` is true.
-We create the Kotlin `object DemoObject` as a class in Swift to access it's methods.
-We may see from the Objective-C attributes in `<Framework>/Headers/Demo.h` that it is the way to access the object.
+We may see from the Objective-C attributes in `<Framework>/Headers/Demo.h` that it is the way to access the object instance.
 Methods and property names are translated as-is.
 Kotlin `String` is turned into Swift `String` too.

 # XCode and Framework Dependencies